OSCAR-CASALS/Final_degree_proyect-Variant-calling-in-highly-homologous-regions/README.md

   - ARGPARSE
   - PICARD

- This github already provides a YML file called _Main_env.yml_ with the conda environment that was used to run this script when it was tested.
+ This github already provides a YML file called _main_env.yml_ with the conda environment that was used to run this script when it was tested.

  ## REFERENCES
 Pink, Ryan Charles, Kate Wicks, Daniel Paul Caley, Emma Kathleen Punch, Laura Jacobs, and David Raul Francisco Carter.
 “Pseudogenes: Pseudo-Functional or Key Regulators in Health and Disease?”
 RNA 17, no. 5 (May 2011): 792–98. https://doi.org/10.1261/rna.2658311.